What is climate change?

 No matter — you should read it.

-Here’s an unquestionable fact, my friend: Just over a Hundred Years after President Theodore Roosevelt gave his impassioned warning, we’re seeing the global climate change effects.
+Here’s an unquestionable fact, my friend.
+Just over a Hundred Years after President Theodore Roosevelt gave his impassioned warning, Climate change is happening.
+We’re seeing the global effects.
 The results of inattention, indulgence and inactivity are here.
 The ravenous avarice of a handful of callous men is destroying our home and native lands…

 “Live Free, Mon Ami!” – Brian Alan Burhoe